sniderjustin/NYU-AI-Project-02/cvpr_clvision_challenge-master/README.md

 ### EWC Parameters

 Value too high causes the weights to favor previous learned tasks.
-So learning new tasks
+So learning new tasks is slowed or prevented.
+This is because the elastic nature of the neural network that allows learning is slowed or stopped.

+Value too low cau

 ### EWC Implementation 01